 This is a recipe that really works for me!
 I developed it when I was on maternity leave and wanted hot lunches and needed plenty of nutritious calories for breastfeeding, but I was distracted by the baby and often literally had my hands full.
 It takes a while to cook, but it can be left unsupervised for most of that time, and if you need to turn it off for a while and then finish cooking it later that’s not a problem.
 It reheats well, so after putting in the effort to make a big vat of it, you’ll have lots of quick meals available!
 You can even freeze it to eat a month or two later.
 The vegetable-cutting-up can be done in advance, or you can use frozen veggies.
-Lentils and rice are cheap and shelf-stable, easy to keep on hand all the time.
+Lentils and rice are cheap and shelf-stable, easy to keep on hand all the time, and you can save money and reduce packaging waste by buying in bulk at a food co-op.
 All the cooking water is absorbed by the food, so you don’t pour off any nutrients.

 Like Pasta Salad and Tofu Soba Supper, this “recipe” is more like a set of guidelines that can be adapted to the amount and type of ingredients you have; you can even use leftover vegetables.
 This one also has several flavor variants.
 At the bottom is a specific example of the Herby Version: I wrote down what I put into my latest batch, which I am eating as I write this.

 Put into a pot

 - dry green lentils

 - broth, or water and bouillon or other instant broth–same amount as the lentils